Broad Die Cutting Capabilities

 In a punch press material runs through the press while a hydraulic ram at the top powers the die to cut the material.
 This type of die cutting is advantageous for speed and productivity.

-Multiple webs come together in a single pass to create a complex multilayer part.
+Multiple webs of thin flexible materials and pressure-sensitive adhesives come together in a single pass to create a complex multilayer part.

 Custom patterns of adhesive are laminated to material during the die cutting process, leaving adhesive only in the specified area(s).